MicrosoftDocs/dynamics-365-unified-operations-public/retail/define-channel-specific-discounts.md

 Retailers often offer different discounts in different channels.
 This is may be done to address local market conditions or to deal with competing retailers.

-Retail and commerce in Microsoft Dynamics AX uses price groups to define channel-specific discounts.
+Retail and commerce in Microsoft Dynamics 365 for Operations uses price groups to define channel-specific discounts.
 Price groups can be assigned to one or more of the following entities: channels, catalogs, affiliations, and loyalty programs.
 This article discusses channels, but the same concepts apply to catalog discounts, affiliations discounts, and loyalty discounts.

 ## Price groups
 \[caption id="attachment\_256084" align="alignnone" width="640"\][![Price groups](./media/price-groups-1024x608.png)](./media/price-groups.png) Price group links for Retail\[/caption\]